-15. After the startup logo, open the On-Screen Display

-(OSD) menu.
-Go to Advanced Menu - Settings > Lamp Settings and press OK.
-The Lamp Settings page appears.
-Highlight Reset Lamp Timer and press OK.
-A warning message is displayed asking if you want to reset the lamp timer.
+12. After the startup logo, open the On-Screen Display (OSD) menu.
+Go to the Advanced Menu - Settings > Light Settings and press OK.
+Press ▼ to highlight Reset Light Timer and press OK.
+A warning message displays asking if you want to reset the lamp timer.
 Highlight Reset and press OK.
-The lamp time will be reset to "0".
+The lamp time will be reset to '0'.

-Do not reset if the lamp is not new or replaced as this could cause damage.
+• Do not reset if the lamp is not new or replaced as this could cause damage.